realatc/squad-spot/README.md

 - Some features may not work in older browsers
 - Geolocation requires user permission

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Development

 ### Running in Development Mode
 ```bash
 npm start
 ```

-### Building for Production
-The application is currently a static web app that can be deployed to any web server or CDN.

-### Testing
-Open the application in your browser and test the following features:
-- Squad creation and management
-- Hangout planning
-- Venue search and voting
-- Contact import and management
-- Geolocation features

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions:
-- Check the project issues on GitHub
-- Review the code comments for implementation details
-- Ensure all API keys are properly configured

 ---